DolVladzio/DevOps_project/HW_02/README.md

 - HTML/CSS

-## First you need to setup all vms!
+## To launch this, you need to do the next steps:

 - You have to clone this repository:
 ```sh